dkm1978/Hackintosh_HP_ProBook_450_G3/readme.md

-# "EFI_Ventura.zip" EFI for HP ProBook 450 G3 tunned for Ventura 13.7.8<br>
+# "EFI_Ventura.zip" for HP ProBook 450 G3 tunned for Ventura 13.7.8<br>

 All peripherals seem to be working.<br>
 Audio output and input...working.<br>